Caramel Syrup

 • Carefully pour in the 1/3 cup of warm water, watching out for any spitting from the mixture.

-• Stir in the vanilla and salt.
+• Stir in the vanilla and pinch of salt.

 • Let the mixture cool completely, then store in a glass jar in the refrigerator for up to 6 weeks.